strazdinsg/app-dev/example-07-monolith/04-decoupled-js/README.md

-# Library website variant - HTML fragments
+# Library website variant - Decoupled vanilla JS

 A fully decoupled solution where the backend serves only data in JSON format (REST API) and the frontend application is a separate multi-page application,